Definition of Share Vesting

 Some of the advantages are given below:

-- It does not involves any cash outflow and therefore forms an important reward for both parties. no money flows out from the books of the company.
+- It does not involve any cash outflow, forming an important reward for both parties. no money flows out from the books of the company.
 It is only a company offering ownership to its employees.

-- It is very advantageous for the employees also as the company grants them with a position of receiving high-value shares.
+- It is also very advantageous for the employees as the company grants them a position to receive high-value shares.

-- Share vesting leads to employee retention. when there is a potential gain or reward in the future in the form of shares vested the employee will work hard and will stay in the company for longer periods without quitting the job.
+- Share vesting leads to employee retention. when there is a potential gain or reward in the future in the form of shares vested, the employee will work hard and stay in the company for longer periods without quitting the job.

-- It is very helpful for startups as initially the are not able to provide high salaries but can give vesting of shares as compensation to attract the employee.
+- It is very helpful for startups as initially they cannot provide high salaries but can give vesting of shares as compensation to attract the employee.

 Disadvantages